matplotlib/matplotlib/doc/users/interactive_guide.rst

 ==================================================

 Matplotlib supports rich interactive figures by embedding figures into a GUI window.
-The basic interactions of panning and zooming in as Axis to inspect your data is 'baked in' to Matplotlib.
+The basic interactions of panning and zooming in an Axes to inspect your data is 'baked in' to Matplotlib.
 This is supported by a full mouse and keyboard event handling system that you can use to build sophisticated interactive graphs.